 Be sure the heavy cream is at room temperature!
 Adding cream to soup can be a very delicate process.
 The soup can become gritty or curdled when adding super cold cream to super hot soup.
 For a seamless addition, have the heavy cream be at room temperature so it can easily incorporate and melt into the soup.

-2. Add onion & garlic.
+Step #2 - Add the onion.
 Add the chopped onion and saute for 3-4 minutes until softened.
-Then add the 3 cloves garlic.

 Serve this creamy soup with extra shredded cheese on top and crusty bread for dipping.